STAT-JET-ASU/STT2860DataScience1/README.md

 Prerequisite: demonstrated readiness for college-level math.

+The repository [STT2860F23ClassShare](https://github.com/STAT-JET-ASU/STT2860F23ClassShare) is used to to share materials with students and teach them about using GitHub for collaboration.

-Additional materials (e.g., projects, solutions) are in a private repository.
+Some materials (e.g., projects, solutions) are in a private repository.
 If you are an instructor who is interested in these materials, please contact me at thomleyje@appstate.edu.

-The repository [STT2860F23ClassShare](https://github.com/STAT-JET-ASU/STT2860F23ClassShare) is used to to share materials with students and teach them about using GitHub for collaboration.

 ***
 This material is released under an [Attribution-NonCommercial-ShareAlike 3.0 United States](https://creativecommons.org/licenses/by-nc-sa/3.0/us/) license.
 Original author: [Jill E. Thomley](https://jillthomley.github.io/).